 Division of Business & Professional Studies

-Upon successful completion, the Associate in Science Degree in Paralegal Studies is awarded.
+Upon successful completion, the Associate in Arts Degree in Liberal Arts with a concentration in Human Services is awarded.

 Program learning outcomes available by clicking here.